marcosscriven/galeforce/README.md

 ## Busybox

-I've also put busybox on there, and all extra commands it provides are on the path:
+Busybox is also installed, and all extra commands it provides are on the path:

 ```
 localhost ~ # ls -altr /usr/local/bin/wc